bertofurth/Seagate-Central-Samba/README.md

 The original samba software on the Seagate Central has custom modifications that allow it to make use of the second CPU core operating in AMP mode.
-This means that in the unlikely event that the Seagate Central is overwhelmed by some non file-sharing task, the file serving functionality will not be slowed down.
+This means that in the unlikely event that the first Seagate Central CPU is overwhelmed by some non file-sharing task, the file serving functionality will not be slowed down as it will be using the second CPU.

-Unfortunately, standard samba software as used by this installation guide does not make use of AMP mode as it is rarely implemented in modern linux systems.
+Unfortunately, standard samba software as used by this installation guide does not make use of AMP mode.
+This is because AMP is rarely implemented in modern linux systems.
 Most modern linux systems use "Symmetrical Multi Processing" (SMP) which allows all processes to make use of any CPU.

 Given that the Seagate Central doesn't normally do anything except serve files, in my judgement this disadvantage won't make much of a practical